 In addition – and for the same reasons – the PIDRC reviews the Political Engagement Policy that you are now reading.
 The PIDRC’s charter requires this periodic, self-imposed review.

 Public Policy Agenda Alignment: In the United States, our political contributions are given to political candidates on the basis of many considerations – there is no one-size-fits-all approach.
 At times, the individual views of candidates we support may vary from our own, which is okay by us because our goal is not perfect philosophical alignment.
 Rather, we’re looking for long-term, sustainable growth of our global beverage business.
 It is far more important to us that a candidate’s values be consistent with our own when it comes to core issues that affect our business.

-And it should go without saying, but the personal political preferences of our Board members, officers and other Coca-Cola executives are not a consideration.
-Ever.
+And it should go without saying, but the personal political preferences of our Board members, officers and other

 Senior government relations officials update the PIDRC on our advocacy efforts regularly throughout the year.
 Our efforts align with relevant Risk Factors that can be found in our Annual Report on Form 10-K published under U.S. Securities & Exchange Commission rules and that is available to the public.
 View the latest Annual Report.

 In addition, we provide a direct link on our website to our federal lobbying disclosure reports under the U.S. Lobbying Disclosure Act, 2 U.S.C. § 1601 et seq.

 The Company does not make independent political expenditures, including electioneering communications, in support of the election or defeat of a particular candidate independent of that candidate or his/her campaign committee.
 Since we are a for-profit corporation and have contracts with the federal government, by law we are also prohibited from using Company money to make these kinds of expenditures.
 Therefore, we do not make independent political expenditures from our PAC or Company funds as a matter of Company policy.